 - Plush blankets – No specific brand preferences here – just anything soft + plushy is a favorite of Liv’s.
 We wrap her up in her little plush blankets or tuck them around her torso (arms out) for naptime, and she loveloveloves.
 Also picked up a plush bathrobe for her from Burlington and HOLY MOLY, the cuteness.
 She fell asleep in it after bathtime, then cried *hysterically* when I took her out of it to switch into jammies.
 Big fans over here.
 Also, she’s V INTO anything Barefoot Dreams.
 Teaching her young. 😉

-- Baby Einstein baby book – For $8, this is SO great for getting your baby into books, with how beautifully visual it is with the blacks and whites!
+- Soft high contrast books – For $8, these are SO great for getting your baby into books, with how beautifully visual it is with the blacks and whites!

 - Weighted Nested Bean Zen Sack – We ordered this from Amazon when Olivia was in a phase of not being OK with being put down for a nap!
 She’d fall asleep without problem + without fail in anyone’s arms, but the second you try resting her down – hysteria.
 We figured she liked the warmth + support from being held upright against someone, so we got this in the hopes of mimicking that at least a little bit, in having a bit of light weight on her chest.
 That way, it’s not as stark a contrast in going from tight + warm against a human, to open in a crib.
 It’s a verrrrry light beanbag sorta sack on the chest of this sleeping bag, which provides just enough pressure to be calming to babies.